skyportal/skyportal/doc/setup.md

   was run without `PYTHONPATH=.`, or outside the environment, rather than the submodules being missing.
 The `make` targets set both.
 - If alembic reports more than one head, see [Database migrations](migrations).
+- A migration that stops on the `vector` type means that database has no pgvector.
+Installing an extension takes a superuser, so `make db_init` does it; where the application role may not, an administrator runs `CREATE EXTENSION vector;` once per database.
+If that fails in turn, pgvector is missing from the machine.

 ## Troubleshooting